Home » Symptoms » Cat Symptoms A-Z » Scaly Skin around the Eyes

 Basics and possible causes

-The skin is the largest organ in the body and serves as a protective barrier against environmental factors.
+The skin is the body’s largest organ and serves as a protective barrier against environmental factors.
 In cats, the skin can be affected by various internal and external factors, leading to dryness and scaling.
 Healthy skin has a natural moisture barrier that keeps it supple.
-If this barrier is disturbed, scaling can occur.
+If this barrier is disrupted, Scaling can occur.

-One of the most common external factors is inadequate humidity, especially in heated indoor spaces in winter.
+One of the most common external factors is insufficient humidity, especially in heated indoor spaces in winter.
 Such conditions can dry out the skin.
 Allergic reactions to food, pollen, or grooming products can also affect the skin around the eyes.
-In addition, parasites such as mites or fleas can lead to skin problems by causing irritation and inflammatory conditions.
+In addition, parasites such as mites or fleas can lead to skin problems by causing irritation and Inflammatory conditions.

 Typical accompanying symptoms